 Shingles (herpes zoster) is a painful, blistering skin rash.
-It is caused by the varicella-zoster virus.
+It is caused by the varicella-zoster virus, a member of the herpes family of viruses.
 This is the virus that also causes chickenpox.

 The reason the virus suddenly becomes active again is not clear.
 Often only one attack occurs.

 Shingles can develop in any age group.
 You are more likely to develop the condition if:

 - Your immune system is weakened by medicines or disease

 If an adult or child has direct contact with the shingles rash and did not have chickenpox as a child or get the chickenpox vaccine, they can develop chickenpox, not shingles.